Milestones of the

 Msgr.
 Leland J. Boyer, pastor emeritus and founder of the annual archdiocesan Religious Education Congress, died Jan.
 14, 2003 at age 81.
-Ordained in 1949, he taught at St. Anthony High School in Long Beach; was named assistant director of the CCD office in 1964 and served there for nine years; chosen as a consultor to Cardinal Manning in 1973; and in 1975 was appointed pastor at St. Bede the Venerable, serving in that role for 18 years.
+Ordained in 1949, he taught at St. Anthony High School in Long Beach; was named assistant director of the CCD office in 1964 and served there for nine years; he was named CCD Director in 1970 and moved the Congress event that year to its current home – a much larger facility at the Anaheim Convention Center (then, still part of the Archdiocese of Los Angeles).
+He was chosen as a consultor to Cardinal Manning in 1973; and in 1975 was appointed pastor at St. Bede the Venerable, serving in that role for 18 years.

 Vikki Shepp, co-coordinator of Youth Day, is appointed as Congress Coordinator.
 RECongress 2005 totaled 36,331 registrants, 210 speakers, 379 volunteers, 214 exhibitors with 1,553 representatives, and 14,586 in attendance for Youth Day.